“Ahlan wa sahlan fi bayti.”

 Welcome to my home.

 Our host, a Palestinian Christian woman in her forties, worked at the hostel where my husband and I were staying.
-Between my rusty Arabic and her better English, we had accepted her invitation to visit her and her family in their home, which happened to be inside East Jerusalem’s Old City gates, along the Via Dolorosa.
+Between my rusty Arabic and her better English, we had accepted her invitation to visit her and her family in their home, which happened to be inside East Jerusalem’s Old City gates.

-Apparently Benny Hinn was holding an event in Jerusalem.
-We had passed rows of idling chartered buses outside the Garden Tomb near our lodgings along Nablus Road, Benny Hinn’s name splashed along the sides of them.
-Standing on a sound stage erected outside the walls of the Old City, the Israeli-born televangelist and faith healer (with a net worth of $60 million), preached to a crowd of tourists.
-He spoke about the predestined election of the saints, signs of the end times, the certain presence of the Anti-Christ already living among us, and the coming rapture and tribulation.
+We greeted her husband and mother-in-law.
+They were watching Benny Hinn on television.
+As we at biscuits and sipped hot drank black tea with mint, we chatted together.
+Periodically my attention was drawn toward the TV screen.
+Standing on a sound stage erected outside the walls of the Old City, Benny Hinn preached to a crowd of tourists.
+Walking from our lodgings along Nablus Road, parked outside the Garden Tomb, we’d passed rows of idling chartered buses with Benny Hinn Tours decals.
+The Israeli-born televangelist and faith healer spoke about the predestined election of the saints, signs of the end times, the certain presence of the Anti-Christ already living among us, and the coming rapture and tribulation.
 Before commercial breaks there were several cuts of footage of Hinn breathing on people and them falling backward in the faint I’d heard charismatic friends refer to as being “slain in the Spirit.”

-As with many of his Evangelical counterparts, Hinn’s eschatological imagination is shaped more by Greek ideas of bodily detachment from this world than the Biblical hermeneutic of resurrection that is part of the traditional Hebrew, Judeo-Christian worldview.
+As with many of his Evangelical counterparts, Hinn’s eschatological imagination is shaped heavily by the 20th century interpretation of Revelation influenced by John Nelson Darby, and along with it a Platonic notion of bodily detachment from this world.
 As N.T.
 Wright, in Simply Christian, says, “The great drama will end, not with ‘saved souls’ being snatched up into heaven, away from the wicked earth and the mortal bodies which have dragged them down into sin, but with the New Jerusalem coming down from heaven to earth, so that “the dwelling of God is with humans” (Revelation 21:3).

 There, drinking tea as the guest of a devout Christian family in Old City Jerusalem, three flights up from the underground room where historians believe Jesus was held upon his arrest, along the Way of Suffering where Christians have processed on pilgrimages for centuries, I was not moved by the happenings on the television screen.
 But I was curious.
 I was curious what our Palestinian hosts made of it all.
 I wished for a bridge across our language barrier so that I could ask them.